Time blocking organizes your calendar into allocated blocks of time to enable scheduled periods of uninterrupted deep work.

 Time blocking is a time management technique that works.
 Author Kevin Kruse favors time blocks over to-do lists "because of the discipline and order it applies to your tasks."

 How are to-do lists and time blocks different?

 A standard to-do list tells you what you need to do.
 Time blocking tells you when you're going to do it.

 Before you picture your calendar turning into an unruly mess, let me explain.
 When your calendar is full of tasks and projects, it's harder for others to steal your time.
 And if you use the same system to block your team's time, you'll be able to track it more accurately.

-Cal Newport, the author of Deep Work, says that people's biggest misconception with time blocking is the belief that you must stick with the schedule no matter what.
+Cal Newport, the author of Deep Work, says that people's biggest misconception about time blocking is the belief that you must stick with the schedule no matter what.
 According to Newport, a better way to use time blocking is to rework your time blocks throughout the day as circumstances change.
-"The goal is to make sure you always have an intentional plan for the time that remains in the workday."
+"The goal is to ensure you always have an intentional plan for the time that remains in the workday."

 How does time blocking work?

 Everyone on your team works differently.
 People have different peak (and weak) productivity times.
 Some team members prefer deep work in the morning; others only wake up after lunch.
 Identifying those peaks for your team is the first step to adequate time blocking.

 Once that's settled, time blocking makes planning your team's schedules easier and more effective.
 Let's say your agency recently signed a retainer contract for six months of work.
 You know the project will need four team members at 20 hours a week for six months, so you assign chunks of time to each team member for the upcoming contracted weeks.